+Is worth visiting this city and for this reason we are listing the most famous places in Salzburg Austria.
 Salzburg is a federal state in the middle of Austria.
 A little more than half a million people live here, making Salzburg one of the smaller federal states.
-We suggest to visit this city and for this reason we are listing the most famous places in Salzburg Austria.

 The capital of the country is also called Salzburg and is located on the Salzach River.
 About 150,000 people live there.
 The city of Salzburg got its name from the salt transport on the Salzach.
 Salzburg had been its own principality since the Middle Ages and was ruled by a bishop.

 The area only came to Austria in 1805, about 200 years ago.
 The Salzburg princes loved art.
 For example, they sponsored musicians like Wolfgang Amadeus Mozart, who was born in the city.
 That’s why Salzburg is called the “Mozart City”.
 If you are planning to visit Salzburg read best luxury hotels in Salzburg Austria.